Goals and Objectives

 - Fetch calls

-- 4: Application fulfills all requirements as well as an extension and/or iteration 4.
+- 4: Application fulfills all requirements as well as an extension.

 - 3: Application fulfills all requirements of iteration 3.